-OTCNF requires adult inspectors to hire youth inspectors.
+OTC requires adult inspectors to identify youth inspectors.
 Inspectors have noted that difficulties in recruiting youth inspectors are due to the following:

 1. Competition from other youth job opportunities.

 2. Parental concerns regarding the safety of the youth conducting inspections.